JonssonAlexander/Styrochstall/lab_report.md

   --output-map reports/rebalancing_routes.html

+Alright, now we have a github action running every 5 mins (or supposed to run every 5 mins).
+So if everything goes right, we should see results in a few days.

 TODO  Isolate time of day activity per week day
 TODO  Hook up a weather api for each station and see if amount of trips are correlated with rain.